Tax deductions for sole traders

 The expenses you can claim — and when you claim them — depends on the type of asset purchased or service engaged.

-Operating expenses can usually be claimed in the year they occur, while capital expenses must be claimed over time.
+Operating expenses for a sole trader can usually be claimed in the year they occur, while capital expenses must be claimed over time.

 Business vs personal expenses